Telos-Project/Virtual-System/README.md

 #### 2.1.2 - Format

+##### 2.1.2.1 - Meta JSON

+Meta JSON is a JSON object format for assigning properties to JSON content without embedding said properties into the content itself.

+A meta JSON object has two fields, "content", containing a JSON object or list, and "metadata", containing a list of metadata objects.
+Metadata objects have two fields, "selector", containing a JSON selector format object for selecting values within the aforementioned content, and "properties", containing a miscellaneous value to associate with the selected values.

+##### 2.1.2.2 - Virtual System Format (VSF)

 The virtual system format (VSF) is a JSON format used to serialize the structure of a file system and, to varying degrees, its contents.